 Back to surfing… what’s your favourite board?
 And place to surf it?

 I’m on the 4th full scale iteration of my own model ‘G4zza’, its a single fin bright yellow egg with a lot of rocker in the nose.
 Otherwise I love the ‘Disrupt Hidden’ one of our base 3D models.
 My Local break is Bondi but its far too crowded, I love Bronte in East Sydney, Bude in the UK and anywhere in Costa Rica.

 Any advice for entrepreneurs looking to create disruptive technologies?

-Don’t focus on the technology, concentrate on the market, the unbearable pain points that people have and what you would need to have or do to resolve that, then move into technology build.
-You will fail a lot and if you don’t then you’re not pushing yourself hard enough (same as in the water).
+Don’t focus on the technology, concentrate on the market, the unbearable pain points that people have and what you would need to have or do to resolve that, then move into technology build. (same as in the water).

 How can people connect and find out more?